Big Momma's House: Plot

 During this time, Malcolm bonds with Sherry and her ten-year-old son, Trent, both in disguise and in his cover story as a handyman hired by Big Momma.
 He finds nothing to link her to the robbery, nor to the missing money's location.
-After attending a church service with them, where Malcolm compels Sherry in his disguise to not hold any secrets, Malcolm finds the missing money in Trent's footlocker when he returns home to Big Momma's surprise birthday party.
+After attending a church service with them, where Malcolm indirectly compels Sherry in his disguise to not hold any secrets, Malcolm discovers the missing money in Trent's footlocker when he returns home to a surprise birthday party.
 His discovery is witnessed by Sherry, who tells him she had no idea what Lester was planning and did not report her key was stolen out of fear of being fired.
-Matters soon become complicated when John discovers that the real Big Momma has returned home.
-In his efforts to stop the real Big Momma from re-entering the house, John instructs Nolan to lock her out, but only for Nolan to accidentally lock Malcolm out instead.
-Meanwhile, Lester tracks Sherry down to Big Momma's house through the window and then kidnaps her after thinking that she has betrayed him to the FBI.
-Malcolm swiftly breaks into the house, whereupon he tackles Lester and subdues him, but at the cost of his disguise being ruined in front of everyone.
-After Malcolm successfully recovers the money, he discovers that Sherry and Trent refuse to speak to him, heartbroken by his deception.
-Lester is arrested by the police and John is taken to the hospital after he was shot.
+Shortly thereafter, John discovers that the real Big Momma has returned home.
+In his efforts to stop her re-entering the house, John instructs Nolan to lock her out, only for Nolan to accidentally lock Malcolm out.
+Lester tracks Sherry down to Big Momma's house, and, thinking she has betrayed him to the FBI, takes her hostage.
+Malcolm swiftly breaks into the house, whereupon he tackles Lester after John is shot.
+The fight causes vandalism, including the short circuiting of broken lamps, and expressed fear amongst the guests.
+Malcolm experiences the cost of his disguise being ruined in front of everyone, while subduing Lester.
+After Lester is arrested and the money recovered, Malcolm notices Sherry and Trent refusing to speak to him, heartbroken by his deception.

-Seeking forgiveness, Malcolm attends the Sunday morning church service, where he gives an emotional speech to Sherry and Trent declaring that he genuinely loves them.
-Big Momma responded by forgiving Malcolm for his actions, and the church crowd cheers as Malcolm and Sherry kiss, while Big Momma and the choir sing "Oh Happy Day" during the film's closing credits.
+Seeking forgiveness, Malcolm attends the Sunday morning church service, where he gives a heartfelt speech to Sherry and Trent declaring he genuinely loves them.
+Big Momma expresses forgiveness and reconciliation to Malcolm, and the church crowd cheers as Malcolm and Sherry kiss, before Big Momma and the choir sing "Oh Happy Day".

 Production

+After working on his newest release, Never Been Kissed, Raja Gosnell was commissioned to direct the film in July 1999.
 The film was set in Georgia, but filmed in Southern California in early 2000.
+Production was originally set to begin on October 10, 1999, but was delayed when Martin Lawrence was rushed to the hospital after collapsing in sweltering heat while running with multiple layers of clothing to lose weight for the role.

+Nia Long was cast in the film after she chose not to portray the role of Alex Munday in Charlie's Angels.
 The prosthetic makeup used for Big Momma was created by Greg Cannom and Captive Audience.
 Cannom had previously created the makeup used by Robin Williams in both Mrs. Doubtfire and Bicentennial Man.